Top 10 things you need to know about Oxfam

 Oxfam America is accredited by leading independent charity evaluators, including the BBB Wise Giving Alliance, a standards-based evaluator focusing on trust.
 Oxfam has also achieved the highest Platinum level transparency and accountability status with GuideStar, a philanthropic research organization that provides unbiased non-profit information for donors.
 These rankings place Oxfam among an elite group of charitable organizations nationally.

-3: We partner with more than 4,000 local organizations and international allies to make change happen.
+3: We partner with almost 2,400 local organizations and international allies to make change happen.

-Decades of work have taught us to bring communities together, connecting legislators, public figures, and leaders in the private sector, public sector, and international financial institutions with people directly affected by poverty and injustice.
+Decades of work have taught us to bring communities together.
+We connect people directly affected by poverty and injustice with legislators, public figures, and leaders in the private sector, public sector, and international financial institutions.
 We partner with local organizations worldwide to offer lifesaving support to those who need it today and to create long-term change for a more equal future.

-We provide grants to local organizations for their anti-poverty programs and work with them to build alliances, networks, and effective organizations that will eventually be self-sufficient.
-Most importantly, we work with our partners to learn; what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.
+Almost 1,400 partner organizations received financial support from Oxfam last year, and we worked together with more than 500 women's rights organizations along with more than 200 local humanitarian leadership groups.
+Most importantly, we work with our partners to learn—what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.

 4: We believe that ending poverty and injustice is about fighting inequality and bringing people together.